Home

 - 11 feet tall by 25 feet long – you feel dwarfed by it, and like you’re within the image.

-- The painting is done in black, white, and grays to create contrast (compare to 0.10 p31).
+- The painting is done in black, white, and grays to create contrast.

-- The horse dominates the center, and represents the people who were victimized by incomprehensible cruelty.
+- The horse dominates the center, and represents the people.

 Watch Pan’s Labyrinth: www.panslabyrinth.com

-- The bull symbolizes senseless suffering, farm animals (Guernica’s a farming community), & God (the mother pleads, & the bull ignores.
-The problem of evil.
+- The bull symbolizes senseless suffering, farm animals (Guernica’s a farming community), & God (the mother pleads, & the bull ignores her.

 CRITICISM: